-One of my motivations for creating the World Coin Database was that I was not satisfied with how other sites cataloged world coins.
-Most rely on the Standard Catalog of World Coins published by Krause Publications, which is a great resource, but not very user-friendly.
-The World Coin Database aims to create a very versatile and thorough cataloging system, utilizing links to Wikipedia articles for extensive information.
+One of the motivations for creating the World Coin Database was that I was not satisfied with how other sites cataloged world coins.
+Most rely on the Standard Catalog of World Coins published by Krause Publications, which is a great resource, but the website is not very user-friendly.
+The World Coin Database aims to create a very versatile and thorough cataloging system, utilizing links to Wikipedia articles for extensive information, as well as references to specific coins on other cataloging websites.
 This page attemps to describe the rationale behind how coins are organized in the World Coin Database, and can be used as a reference for cataloging your collection.
 The topics below represent different levels of cataloging, from less specific to more specific.

 It should be noted that the World Coin Database only includes modern, milled (machine-struck) coinage that is or has been used as currency (such as business strikes and NCLT).
 Therefore, ancient, hammered coinage, tokens, and medals are excluded.

 Regions are actually the top level of organization in the World Coin Database, but are merely a navigational aid and not necessarily for cataloging.